AhmedMaherElSaeidi/AhmedMaherElSaeidi/README.md

       <p color="#a569bd">
         I possess two years of practical experience in web development, leveraging a diverse tech stack to deliver robust solutions.
-My front-end expertise lies in React.js and Angular, with a strong foundation in DOM manipulation.
-On the back-end, I'm experienced with Node.js, and PHP, ensuring seamless data communication.
+My front-end expertise lies in React.js and Angular, with strong foundation in DOM manipulation.
+On the back end, I'm experienced with Node.js, and PHP, ensuring seamless data communication.
 Furthermore, I have experience working with various relational (SQL) databases like MySQL and SQL Server, alongside NoSQL solutions like Firebase and